Macedonian Ruins

 Then the LORD God said, "It is not good for the man to be alone; I will make him a helper suitable for him." ...The LORD God fashioned into a woman the rib which He had taken from the man, and brought her to the man. ...For this reason a man shall leave his father and his mother, and be joined to his wife; and they shall become one flesh.
 (Genesis 2:18, 22, 24 NASB unless noted)

-Marriage is to some degree either a blessing or a malady.
+Marriage is, to some degree, either a blessing or a malady.
+Malady is the result of our fall into sin.

 How do we tip the scale such that the relationship remains a blessing?